-A sensitivity analysis was made based on the Company's total interest income due to the subscribed Commercial Paper for the period until 31 December 2022 with the assumption that changes in market interest rates affect interest income.
+A sensitivity analysis was made based on the Company's total interest income due to the subscribed Commercial Paper for the period until 31 December 2023 with the assumption that changes in market interest rates affect interest income.
 The interest received from Commercial Paper is the only subject to market risk, the remaining interest income/expense has a mirrored transaction with a counterparty which mitigates the risk.

-Under these assumptions, a positive variation of 0.25% in market interest rates would result in a profit before tax increase of around EUR 1,612,500 for the 2022 exercise (2021: EUR 1,860,000).
+Under these assumptions, a positive variation of 0.25% in market interest rates would result in a profit before tax increase of around EUR 87,500 for the 2023 exercise (2022: EUR 1,612,500).
 Conversely, a negative variation of the same rate, would result in a profit before tax decrease on the same amount.
-In neither scenario, there would be an impact on the Company's equity figures.